vitorluizms/vitorluizms/README.md

 Hi, guys!
 I'm Vitor Luiz, I'm a Javascript/Typescript Fullstack Web Developer from Brazil!

-In my journey until here, i were an academic in energy engineering, there i had my first contact with programming, and it was like love at first sight!
+In my journey until here, i were an academic in energy engineering, there, i had my first contact with programming using Python!

 I'm current learning Docker, and i'm interested in learning Angular.